Private schools commend government for quality education

 Click to read all about coronavirus →

-The leadership of the Bibiani branch of the Ghana National Association of Private Schools (GNAPS) have commended President Akufo Addo and his government for its commitment to ensure quality, accessible and affordable education for all Ghanaian children.
+Bibiani (WN/R) July 25, GNA - The leadership of the Bibiani branch of the Ghana National Association of Private Schools (GNAPS) have commended President Akufo Addo and THE government for its commitment to ensure quality, accessible and affordable education for all Ghanaian children.

 Also, the free distribution of COVID-19 PPE to both public and private educational institutions across the country.